rheamathias/SOFE3980U-Lab3-Part1/README.md

          ![MS3 figure3](figures/cl3-3.jpg)

-   2. To check the status of the service, use this command
+   2. To print the status of the service, use this command
       ```cmd
       kubectl get service
       ```